SnowBlind0/RSTSIC/README.md

 ![RD curves](figures/psnr_ms_ssim.png)

 ## Installation
-The code was tested with the following environment configurations.
+Our code was tested with the following environment configurations.
 It may work with other versions.

 - Ubuntu 20.04
 - NVIDIA Tesla T4 GPU